gvMicroarctic/LongMeta/README.md

 This is a pipeline for the annotation of long reads such as assembly contigs.
 We suggest to use this pipeline only on shallow environmental assemblies where a gene prediction approach for functional annotation is not applicable.
 Some of these steps can also be applied for Nanopore read annotation.

-Click [here](forefield_study.md) to see how the LongMeta pipeline was applied to environmental data.
+Click [here](forefield_study.md) to see how the LongMeta pipeline was applied to environmental data (Varliero et al., 2021; https://doi.org/10.3389/fmicb.2021.627437).

 #### Database